Algebra with YASTN tensors#

 Transposition#

-See examples: Transposition.
+See examples at Transposition.

 Transpose tensor by permuting the order of its legs (spaces).
 Makes a shallow copy of tensor data if the order is not changed.